uabrc/uabrc.github.io/docs/data_management/storage.md

 #### Sloss

-A special location under `/data/project/sloss` to store projects that are, at most, a few TB large for access across multiple researchers.
-Essentially a foundry for project spaces that start small but may grow and graduate into a full-fledged project space.
+A special location under `/data/project/sloss` to store projects that are at most 5 TB.
+In keeping with the name [Sloss](https://www.slossfurnaces.com/), these spaces are intended as a foundry for experimental or temporary project spaces that have potential to grow.
+Otherwise, they are treated like any other project space.

 ### Scratch